espenwaaga/doc/docs/how-to-guides/persistence/postgres.md

 The Database instance takes a few minutes to be created, so your app will not be able to connect to right away.
 This only applies to the first time deploy.

 Below is an example of the minimal configuration needed.
-See all configuration options in the [nais.yaml reference](../nais-application/application.md#gcpsqlinstances).
+See all configuration options in the [application manifest reference](../../reference/application-spec.md#gcpsqlinstances).

 ```yaml
 ...